trynmaps/open-data-day/README.md

 # [OpenTransit](http://opentransit.city/) x [Open Data Day 2019](https://www.eventbrite.com/e/code-for-san-francisco-open-data-day-2019-tickets-56291530483)

 Welcome to Open Data Day 2019!
-Today, we're going to give you a full day's worth of raw data about the buses in San Francisco -- you'll know where every bus in the city was every 15 seconds on October 15, 2018.
-It's 230 MB of raw, unprocessed open data.
+Today, we're going to give you a full day's worth of raw data about the buses in San Francisco -- you'll have the raw, unprocessed open data for the following following:

+1) Route #'14' json data for one week from January 14th - January 20th 2019.
+2) Route #'14' json data for october 15th
+3) Route #'1' json data for october 15th

 Your challenge is to make something useful for San Franciscans with it.